 Can I just call in?

-What if I have a problem now?
+What if I have a dental emergency or problem now?

 How many patients are you seeing?

 The new safety measures we have put in place for your safety and our staff’s mean we cannot see patients at the normal rate during the day.
 We will do our utmost to provide the best possible service in the circumstances and we are happy to be able to be returning to something closer to normal.

 Where your holiday opening hours and emergency arrangements?